 Warm Yellow Light: The Edison Bulb

 The first light bulbs were illuminated by creating an arc (when a spark is created between wires).
 Imagine when you were a kid and stuck knives in outlets and it created a spark.
-If that spark were kept constant it would create light and heat, and these were the first light bulbs.
-The first arcing bulbs produced A LOT of heat because of the electricity jumping between wires and creating a visible light.
+If that spark were kept constant it would create light and heat.
+These were the first light bulbs.
+The first arcing bulbs produced A LOT of heat because of the electricity jumping between wires to create a visible light.

 The light created from these original bulbs was a very warm color temperature.
 This means that the color of the light was yellow or orange, similar to candle light.
-Because of this, we associate warm light with the past, as vintage.
-This feel is something that we at The Bright Angle are working to accomplish by diffusing light with porcelain.
+Because of this, we associate warm light with the past.
+It's considered vintage.
+This vintage feel is something that we at The Bright Angle are working to accomplish by diffusing light with porcelain.
 We love the nostalgia of a warm light!
-You can see what this light is like with The Dolan Table Lamp.
+You can see what warm light looks like with The Dolan Table Lamp.